Michigan Tint Exemption

 Macular degeneration

-This is not an exhaustive list.
-Many other conditions that cause photosensitivity or UV vulnerability may also qualify.
+This is not exhaustive.
+Any condition causing photosensitivity or UV vulnerability may qualify.
 View our full list of qualifying conditions.

-How to Apply for a Michigan Tint Exemption
+How to Get a Michigan Tint Exemption

 1

-Complete the Online Application
+Complete the Online Application (5 Minutes)

 2

-Physician Reviews Your Documentation
+Licensed MI Physician Reviews Your Records

 3